 Types of Laser Surgery for Glaucoma

-In treating glaucoma with lasers, it is important to understand what type of glaucoma you may have.
+There are different types of laser surgery depending on the type of glaucoma.
 For example, one type of laser surgery (laser trabeculoplasty) is often used in open-angle glaucoma when medications are unlikely to work, do not work, or produce intolerable side effects.
 In some patients, laser trabeculoplasty may be the first mode of therapy if eye drops are not practical or likely to be used improperly.

 What Causes Narrow Angles?